Lillard has season-high 60 points, Blazers beat Jazz 134-124

 Grant and Anfernee Simons had back-to-back dunks to put Portland up 121-110 and the Blazers led comfortably the rest of the way.

 When Lillard came to the free-throw line late in the game, the home crowd stood and chanted “MVP!
 “MVP!”
-Lillard missed a jump shot with 29.1 seconds left that would have topped his career best 61.
+Lillard hit both free throws to reach 60, but missed a jumper from distance with 29.1 seconds left that would have topped his career best 61.

+He wasn’t even aware he was near his career high until Blazers coach Chauncey Billups let him know after those free throws.
+Lillard thought he was coming out.

+“Next time I came down they double-teamed me and I just rose up for three real quick and then they came down and scored,” Lillard said.
+“There was still time on the clock, but I wasn’t going to be that thirsty to come back down with that much time in the game just to get a career high.”

 Lillard has four career games of 60 points or more.
 He’s reached 61 twice.